jordan-ooka/jordan-ooka.github.io/projects/project-1.md

 labels:
   - Volunteering
   - Cosplay Cafe
 summary: I volunteered at the 2016 Kawaii Kon event for the Cosplay Cafe.
+I was a server at the cafe and I learned valuable communication skills and time-reducing strategies.
 projecturl: https://kawaiikon.com/
 ---